By: Ali Wagstaff, NP

 I usually ask what experience they have and 9/10 times they have none and have done nothing to try to get any.
 Maybe they have applied for a few jobs but that is it.

 I usually tell them to take some classes so they have something to put on their resume.
 Show that they’re interested and willing to put in the work.
+Also consider offering to intern at a place if you really want to work there!
+Showing that initiative will go a long ways.

 Becoming a NP injector